CarlosNZ/fig-tree-evaluator/README.md

-# expression-evaluator
+# fig-tree

-%NAME% is a module to evaluate JSON-structured expressions.
+**Fig-tree** is a module to evaluate JSON-structured expression trees.

-A typical use case would be for configuration files, where you need to store dynamic values or logic without exposing executable code to users.
-For example, a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow configuration of logic for form element visibility based on previous responses, or for validation logic beyond what is available in standard validation libraries.
+A typical use case would be for evaluating configuration files, where you need to store dynamic values or arbitrary logic without exposing executable code to users.
+For example, a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow complex conditional logic for form element visibility based on previous responses, or for validation beyond what is available in standard validation libraries.

+A range of built-in operators are available, from simple logic, arithmetic and string manipulation, to data fetching from local sources or remote APIs.

 [**Demo/Playground**](LINK)